plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_matlab_differences.md

 # use GPU if available
 DEVICE = torch.device("cuda" if torch.cuda.is_available() else "cpu")

-# so that relative sizes of axes created by po.imshow and others look right
+# so that relative sizes of axes created by po.plot.imshow and others look right
 plt.rcParams["figure.dpi"] = 72

 # set seed for reproducibility
-po.tools.set_seed(1)
+po.set_seed(1)
 ```

 :::{admonition} This notebook retrieves cached synthesis results
 :class: warning dropdown
 As with the other Portilla-Simoncelli notebooks, we have cached the results of synthesis online and only download them for investigation in this notebook.

-Additionally, while you can normally call {func}`~plenoptic.synthesize.metamer.Metamer.synthesize` again to pick up where we left out, the cached version of the results discarded the optimizer's state dict (to reduce the size on disk).
+Additionally, while you can normally call {func}`~plenoptic.Metamer.synthesize` again to pick up where we left out, the cached version of the results discarded the optimizer's state dict (to reduce the size on disk).
 Thus, calling `met.synthesize(100)` with one of our cached and loaded metamer objects **will not** give the same result as calling `met.synthesize(200)` with a new metamer object initialized as shown in this notebook.

 :::